TITLE L

 XIV.
 Conserve natural beauty and open spaces.

 XV.
-Anticipate and respond to the impacts of development in shoreland areas.
+Anticipate and respond to the impacts of development in shoreland areas to the extent they may potentially damage the public waters.

 XVI.
 Provide for economic development in proximity to waters.